Summer has arrived, which has us all excited! Who doesn’t enjoy beautiful weather, the outdoors, and that sweet smell of sunscreen?

 Promote your clearance or sale section to shoppers with a pop-up or banner on your site.
 Hopefully, by driving traffic to these pages, you can speak to deal hunters and convert sales while clearing out older inventory.

-If you find yourself twiddling your thumbs with what to do because things are so slow, you and your team can always start working on long term projects.
+If you find yourself twiddling your thumbs with what to do because things are so slow, you and your team can always start working on long-term projects.
 Since the holiday season rolls around right after summer, optimizing your store for conversions should already be a focus.
-You may have time to get an early start on this!
+But starting early gives you a leg up on the competition!

 Here’s a detailed list of 10 podcasts to help you optimize your store during slow months.